oscarotero/simple-crud/README.md

 }
 ```

-SimpleCrud uses the `foreignKey property` to detect automatically the relationship between two entities `RELATION_HAS_ONE | RELATION_HAS_MANY`.
-For example: the foreignKey in Posts is "posts_id" and Comments has a field called "posts_id", so SimpleCrud knows that each comment can have one related post (`RELATION_HAS_ONE`).
+SimpleCrud uses the `foreignKey` property to detect automatically the relationship between two entities `RELATION_HAS_ONE | RELATION_HAS_MANY`.
+For example: the foreignKey in Posts is "posts_id" and Comments has a field called "posts_id", so SimpleCrud knows that each comment belongs to one post (`RELATION_HAS_ONE`).

 You can define also entities without these properties: